Christianity in Ethiopia: Alexandria and the early Aksumite Church

-During the 6th century, the Patriarchate of Alexandria encouraged the clerical immigration to Aksum and a program of careful recruitment of religious leaders in the kingdom to ensure that the rich and valuable diocese of Aksum remained under the control of the Alexandrian patriarchate.
+During the 6th century, the Patriarchate of Alexandria encouraged clerical immigration to Aksum and a program of careful recruitment of religious leaders in the kingdom to ensure that the rich and valuable diocese of Aksum remained under the control of the Alexandrian patriarchate.
 The kings and bishops who encouraged these settlements assigned missionaries to appropriate areas in Aksum.
 They donated money to communities and religious schools while protecting their occupants from local anti-Christians.
 Students of the schools were recruited, ordained, and sent to work in parishes in new Christian areas.
 There is little evidence about the activities of the daily life of the early Aksumite Church, but it is clear that the essential doctrinal and liturgical traditions were established in the first four centuries of its creation.
 The strength of these traditions was the main driving force behind the Church’s survival despite its distance from its patriarch in Alexandria.

 Judaism, Christianity, and the Solomonic Dynasty

 The Kebra Nagast is considered Holy Scripture in Ethiopia and is available in print.

-The Solomonic Dynasty’s legendary origins come from an Ethiopian myth called the Kebre Negast.
-According to the story, Queen Makeda, who took the Ethiopian throne in the 10th century, B.C., travelled to Jerusalem to learn to be a good ruler from King Solomon, who was famous worldwide for his wisdom and capabilities as a ruler.
+The Solomonic Dynasty’s legendary origins come from an Ethiopian account called the Kebre Negast.
+According to the story, Queen Makeda, who took the Ethiopian throne in the 10th century, B.C., traveled to Jerusalem to learn to be a good ruler from King Solomon, who was famous worldwide for his wisdom and capabilities as a ruler.
 King Solomon agreed to take Makeda as his student and taught her how to be a good queen.
 Queen Makeda was so impressed with Solomon that she converted to Judaism and provided Solomon with many gifts.
 Before Makeda returned home, the two had a son together.
 Solomon had a dream in which God said that his and Makeda’s son would be the head of a new order.
 In response, he sent Makeda home but told her to send their son back to Jerusalem when he came of age to be taught Jewish lore and law.
 Makeda did as she was told and sent Menilek I, their son, to Jerusalem to be taught by Solomon, who offered to make him the prince of Jerusalem.
 However, Menilek declined and instead returned to Ethiopia, anointed by his father and God to be the king of Ethiopia.